MiladRouygari/Project/README.md

 The experiment examines whether the use of foreign language (i.e. English) decreases vividness of mental imagery and leads to more utalitarian moral decisions in comparison to native language (i.e. German).

-Participants face a moral dilemma, the so called "trolley problem".
+Participants face a moral dilemma, the so called "footbridge problem".
 They have to make a decision whether or not to kill one man to save five others.

 In addition to the original experimental setup, we included another dilemma, the "self-driving car problem" to examine moral decision making in another context.